-Accessories: Leupold GX-5i3, Golf Pride Tour Velvet 360 and Tour Velvet Plus4 grips, Tour and Sport Gloves, Robert Mark and Dormie Workshop headcovers/putter cover, and Cayce Golf caddy towel and custom Epoch S3 tees.
+Accessories: Bushnell Pro XE, Golf Pride Tour Velvet 360 and Tour Velvet Plus4 grips, Tour and Sport Gloves, Robert Mark and Dormie Workshop headcovers/putter cover, Club Glove pocket towel, Cayce Golf caddy towel and custom Epoch S3 tees.

 The Number one Grip in Golf and the most used brand on tour sent out a few different models of grips to My Golf Spy forum member to be tested and reported back on.

 This thread will serve as the review thread for the following testers and grips.

 I've been playing the Lamkin UTx Midsize Reminder for the last season or so, and wanted to see how the Golf Pride Z Grip Align's compare.
 My biggest issue with the UTx is the loss of tackiness and grip texture mid round.
 I've realized I must have extremely dirty hands because to keep them tacky, I have to clean the grips during my round.
 I play in the south, so the necessity for a cord grip is a must.
 Hence my gravitation to the Z Grip.
 Golf Pride hails the Z Grip as the firmest grip model with "heavy cord texture and moisture management."
 And indeed it is firm.
 I mean really firm, like don't hit one thin.
 Ever.

 Its also noticeably thinner than the UTx Midsize.
 My 6 iron was gripped first with no additional wraps, and that's when I noticed the size difference.
 Not to make the same mistake twice, my Fairway Metal was wrapped with 3 additional wraps of tape.
 These additional wraps made the grip closest to the size of the UTx Midsize.